The following diagram shows the Cloud Run resource model for services:

 Service A is receiving many requests, which results in the

-startup and running of several container instances.
+startup and running of several instances, each running a single container.
 Note that

 Service B is

-not currently receiving requests, so no container instance is started yet.
+not currently receiving requests, so no instance is started yet.

 Cloud Run services

 The service is the main resource of Cloud Run.
-Each service is located in a specific GCP region (Cloud Run) or in a GKE cluster namespace (Cloud Run on GKE).
+Each service is located in a specific Google Cloud region (Cloud Run).
 For redundancy and failover, services are automatically replicated across multiple zones in the region they are in.
-A given GCP project can run many services in different regions or GKE clusters.
+A given Google Cloud project can run many services in different regions.

 Each service exposes a unique endpoint and automatically scales the underlying infrastructure to handle incoming requests.